Perception4D/LidarSlam/lidar_slam/README.md

 ```bash
 ros2 topic pub -1 /slam_command lidar_slam/msg/SlamCommand "command: 20"
 ```

+If loop closure indices are unknown, there are two ways to get them:
+* Publish a 3D point ([geometry_msgs::msg::PointStamped](https://docs.ros2.org/latest/api/geometry_msgs/msg/PointStamped.html)) on *clicked_point* topic, refering to a pose that forms a loop with the current position.
+This can be done in rviz, selecting `Publish point` and click on the pose.
+* Save current trajectory and map.
+Observe them in a visual tool.
+Then create a csv file of loop indices.
+In this way, you can added more than one loop.

 **NOTE** : You can save your slam trajectory before launch a pose graph optimization so that you can go back to states before PGO by re-setting slam trajectory.
 To save slam trajectory, you can click on `Save trajectory` button in rviz or you can use:
 ```bash